metamagic-games/dnd-homebrews/src/Races/Brood/Brood.md

 __Languages.__ You can speak Common and one other language.
 Brood are very social creatures, and though born outside of society, learn to communicate quickly.

-__Subrace.__ Three subraces of aasimar exist: protector Leatherwing, Bombardier, and Rhinocerous.
+__Subrace.__ Three subraces of brood exist: protector Leatherwing, Bombardier, and Rhinocerous.
 Choose one of them for your character.

 ### Leatherwing